ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 ### Can I disable GAME firewall protection?

-This is possible, if not recommended.
+This is possible, but not recommended.
 You can do it by removing all game protocol rules from the configuration and disabling `Default policy: Drop`.

 ### My game is not on the supported protocol list, what can I do?